Hanover-CS/HC26-Snowden-David-Senior-Project/docs/roadmap.md

 While **Yarn** was considered for its performance advantages, **npm** was selected due to its tighter integration with Vercel and Render, along with its strong ecosystem support and simplicity for full-stack JavaScript development.

 - I will also be using a **monorepo structure**.
 This will allow me to manage both the frontend and backend within the same repository, simplifying development and deployment.
-It will be divided internally into two subsections.
+It will be divided internally into two subsections .

 ---